-What would you do if your friends were being killed because of their faith in God or the color of their skin?
+What would you do if your friends were being killed because of their faith in God or skin color?
 Would you take a stand to help them?
 What if you didn't even know the people being killed?
 Would you be willing to risk your own life to save theirs?

 Not Now, Dear Lord